rwieruch/blog_robinwieruch_content/git-essential-commands.md

 The local repository can be used to experiment with source code, to add improvements or to fix issues.
 Eventually, these adjustments in the local repository get merged back to the global repository.
 However, the collaborator has to have writing permission to the global repository.

-The distribution of Git and GitHub repositories makes it possible to collaborate as a group on one global repository when everyone has reading and writing access.
-A local repository is used to perform changes while the global repository is the single source of truth.
+The distribution of repositories makes it possible to collaborate as a group on one global repository when everyone has reading and writing access.
+A local repository is used to perform changes while the global repository is the source of truth.

 GitHub offers the possibility to make repositories private.
-You have to upgrade your GitHub account and pay for it.
-Once your GitHub profile is upgraded, you can make any repository private and only visible for yourself.
+But you would have to upgrade to a payed GitHub account.
+Once your GitHub profile is upgraded, you can make any repository private thus only visible for yourself.

 {{% chapter_header "Initialize a repository with Git and GitHub" "initialize-git-repository" %}}

 In the beginning, you somehow have to initialize a Git repository.
-You can initialize a local repository by using the `git init` command in one of your directories or copy a global public repository by using `git clone <repository_url>`.
+You can initialize a local repository by using the `git init` command in one of your directories.
+Another way to initialize a repository: Copy a global repository by using `git clone <repository_url>` to your local machine.

 A local repository has a *.git* file where all the information, for instance the commit history, about the repository is saved.
-Another file, a *.gitignore*file, can be added to ignore certain files to be merged to the global repository.
+Another file, a *.gitignore* file, can be added to ignore certain files to be merged to the global repository.
 Ignored files are only in your local repository.

 Another option is to create a new repository on the GitHub website directly.
 You will get all the instructions about the commands that you have to use on the command line in order to connect a newly created global repository to a local repository on your machine.